Bulwer, Queensland: Transport

 Bulwer is accessible from Brisbane on the mainland via the Micat Barge service.
 It is one of the main access points for visitors to the island, 98% of which is in the Moreton Island National Park.

 Education

-There are no schools in Bulwer, nor any nearby.
+There are no schools in Bulwer, nor on Moreton Island as a whole.
 Distance education or boarding school are options.

 Facilities

 Facilities at Bulwer include a helipad and first aid station as well as holiday accommodation, a general store and public phone.

 Bulwer Park is at 100 Moreton Street (27.0721°S 153.3681°E).
 It includes the helipad and a toilet.

 Moreton Island SES Facility is at 46 Moreton Street (27.0792°S 153.3705°E).

 Bulwer Rural Fire Station is at 84 Moreton Street (27.0747°S 153.3700°E).